onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![App Development](/images/icons/phone.png){: .aligncenter}

 ## App Development
-I have donkey's years of experience in the IT industry and 14 years of native iOS app development.
-I worked with everything from the pre-ARC Objective-C days to modern SwiftUI and SwiftData.
+I have many years of experience in the IT industry and 14 years of native iOS app development.
+I worked with everything from pre-ARC Objective-C to modern SwiftUI and SwiftData.
 Since 2022, I have been working in Rust to offload business logic to a binary shared across iOS and Android apps.
 </div>

 <div class="one_half column last" markdown="1">